Importance of The Continuum of Care in Dual Diagnosis Treatment

 - Improve effective problem-solving skills and coping strategies

-Continuum of Care at Carolina Center for Recovery in Matthews, North Carolina
+Continuum of Care at Carolina Center for Recovery in Charlotte, North Carolina

 Carolina Center for Recovery’s staff is comprised of some of the most qualified and addiction specialists in the country.
 We pride ourselves on understanding the importance of the continuum of care when treating patients with co-occurring disorders.
 Our individualized methods of treating dual diagnosis patients focus on making the connection between addiction and mental health while implementing healthy coping mechanisms to reduce the chances of relapse after treatment.